influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-09-18T10:00:00Z   6.939
 ```

-The query returns two randomly selected points from the `water_level` field key and in the `h2o_feet` measurement.
+Returns two randomly selected points from the `water_level` field key and in the `h2o_feet` measurement.

 {{% /expand %}}